fmidev/nowcasting_fcst/README.md

 ## Known issues, features and development ideas
 * "verif" mode (calculation of several verification metrics for all available producers, using past data) does not exist at the moment.
 * Input parameters {R_min, R_max, DBZH_min, DBZH_max} are only used at the subroutine read_HDF5()
+* QC threshold implementation in the very end of the main program is not complete.
+Only precipitation threshold is implemented, the value is manually updated to the code itself and not provided as an argument to the program.
+Also smoothing of the QC-limited field might be needed in case areas cut are very widespread, which is not included by at all at the moment.
 * Function read_nc has no kind of error checking of the data atm.
 The min/max values are taken from the raw data fields as provided.
 A named list for each parameter?
 Should here be some error checking based on plausible min/max values? missingvalue -checking already exist in the function read_nc.
 * Input parameter gaussian_filter_sigma is not used at the moment.
 It is also an ad-hoc constant value, whereas it should depend on the spatial variability difference of the two fields.
 * Program is very picky on the spatial representation of the input data.
 All the input data needs to have the same grid definition with similar gridpoints!